robcarver17/pysystemtrade/docs/backtesting.md

 Obviously you will need to make sure you already have a MongoDB instance running.
 You might find you already have one running, in Linux use `ps wuax | grep mongo` and then kill the relevant process.

-Because the MongoDB data isn't included in the github repo, before using this you need to write the required data into Mongo and Parquet.
+Because the MongoDB data isn't included in the GitHub repo, before using this you need to write the required data into Mongo and Parquet.
 You can do this from scratch, as per the ['futures data workflow'](/docs/data.md#part-1-a-futures-data-workflow).
-Alternatively you can run the following scripts which will copy the data from the existing github .csv files:
+Alternatively you can run the following scripts which will copy the data from the existing GitHub .csv files:

 - [Adjusted prices](/sysinit/futures/repocsv_adjusted_prices.py)
 - [Multiple prices](/sysinit/futures/repocsv_multiple_prices.py)